kailask/sharded-kvs/README.md

 ### Running

-Storage nodes for sharded-kvs can be run easily inside Docker containers.
+Storage nodes for Sharded KVS can be run easily inside Docker containers.
 Each node must have its own IP address set as an environment variable.
 It must also have a list of all IP addresses for nodes in the initial `view`.
 They must be in the same order for every node.

 ```
 $ docker run -d -p 13801:13800 --net=sharded-kvs-subnet --ip=10.10.0.4 --name="node1"